 The Plymouth settlers first celebrated Thanksgiving in 1621 making it a time for gathering with friends and family, giving thanks, and of

 course – eating!
-Did you know that Missouri ranks fifth in turkey production in the United States with an estimated 19.0 million birds raised last year…just one of the facts MERIC has put together for you to gobble up to commemorate this holiday.
+Did you know that Missouri ranks fifth in turkey production in the United States with an estimated 19.2 million birds raised last year?
+This is just one of the facts MERIC has put together for you to gobble up to commemorate this holiday.

 He declared Thanksgiving to be a National Holiday on Oct 3, 1863 making this year's Thanksgiving holiday over 150 years old!

-Estimated number of turkeys raised in the Missouri in 2015.
+Estimated value of the turkeys produced in the Nation for 2016.
 That's talking turkey!

-Estimated number of turkeys raised in the the United States in 2015.
+Estimated number of pounds of turkey raised in the US in 2016.

-The dollar value of turkeys raised in Missouri in 2015.
+The number of turkeys raised in Missouri in 2016.